lpryszcz/htseq/doc/htseqcount.rst

 The script outputs a table with counts for each feature, followed by the special counters, which count reads that were not counted for any feature for various reasons.
 The names of the special counters all start with a double underscore, to facilitate filtering.
-(Note: The double unscore was absent up to version 0.5.4).
+(Note: The double underscore was absent up to version 0.5.4).
 The special counters are:

 * ``__no_feature``: reads (or read pairs) which could not be assigned to any feature